Duks31/Duks31.github.io/content/about.md

 I also have skills in Python, SQL, MachineLearning, MATLAB, Github, Leadership, OpenCV, SQL, Data Analysis.

-You can subscribe to my newsletter [here](https://ncep.substack.com/subscribe).
+You can subscribe to my SubStack newsletter [here](https://ncep.substack.com/subscribe).